Loa loa filariasis

-Loa loa filariasis, (Loiasis) is a skin and eye disease caused by the nematode worm Loa loa.
-Humans contract this disease through the bite of a deer fly (Chrysops spp.) or mango fly, the vectors for Loa loa.
+Loa loa filariasis or loiasis is a skin and eye disease caused by the nematode worm Loa loa.
+Humans contract this disease through the bite of a deer fly or mango fly (Chrysops spp.), the vectors for Loa loa.
 The adult Loa loa filarial worm can reach from three to seven centimetres long and migrates throughout the subcutaneous tissues of humans, occasionally crossing into subconjunctival tissues of the eye where it can be easily observed.
 Loa loa does not normally affect vision but can be painful when moving about the eyeball or across the bridge of the nose.
 Loiasis can cause red itchy swellings below the skin called "Calabar swellings".
 The disease is treated with the drug diethylcarbamazine (DEC), and when appropriate, surgical methods may be employed to remove adult worms from the conjunctiva.
 Loiasis belongs to the group of neglected tropical diseases, and there is a call for it to be included in the high-priority listing.

 Signs and symptoms

-A filariasis such as loiasis most often consists of asymptomatic microfilaremia.
+A filariasis such as loiasis most often consists of asymptomatic microfilaremia in peripheral blood.
 Some patients can develop lymphatic dysfunction causing lymphedema.
 Episodic angioedema (Calabar swellings) in the arms and legs, caused by immune reactions, are common.
 Calabar swellings are 3–10 cm in surface area, sometimes erythematous, and not pitting.
 When chronic, they can form cyst-like enlargements of the connective tissue around the sheaths of muscle tendons, becoming very painful when moved.
 The swellings may last for one to three days and may be accompanied by localized urticaria (skin eruptions) and pruritus (itching).
 They reappear at referent locations at irregular time intervals.
 Subconjunctival migration of an adult worm to the eyes can also occur frequently, and this is the reason Loa loa is also called the "African eye worm".
-The passage over the eyeball can be sensed, but it usually takes less than 15 minutes.
+The passage over the eyeball can be sensed, but it rarely causes permanent eye damage.
 Eyeworms affect men and women equally, but advanced age is a risk factor.
 Eosinophilia is often prominent in filarial infections.
 Dead worms may cause chronic abscesses, which may lead to the formation of granulomatous reactions and fibrosis.

+Loiasis is often thought to be a mild disease.
+It can sometimes cause unusual problems in the kidneys, heart, brain and nerves, lungs, eyes, and skin.

 In the human host, Loa loa larvae migrate to the subcutaneous tissue, where they mature into adult worms in approximately one year, but sometimes up to four years.
 Adult worms migrate in the subcutaneous tissues at a speed of less than 1 cm/min, mating and producing more microfilariae.
 The adult worms can live up to 17 years in the human host.